determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 -------------------

-The ``LD_LIBRARY_PATH`` for the launcher service so that it is able to find the Slurm, PBS, Singularity, Nvidia libraries, etc., in case they are not in a standard location on the compute node.
+The ``LD_LIBRARY_PATH`` for the launcher service so that it is able to find the Slurm, PBS, Singularity, NVIDIA libraries, etc., in case they are not in a standard location on the compute node.
 For example, ``LD_LIBRARY_PATH=/cm/shared/apps/slurm/21.08.6/lib:/cm/shared/apps/slurm/21.08.6/lib/slurm:${LD_LIBRARY_PATH}``.